Table of Contents

 - Road rash: Even in minor motorcycle collisions, road rash is inevitable.
 When impacted, the rider’s body grazes against the road or pavement and is sometimes being dragged to a distance based on the force of the impact.
-Only in rare cases, scrape or mild bruises can be seen.
+Only in rare cases, scrapes or mild bruises can be seen.
 For most others, even many layers of the skin will be peeled off and muscles can be exposed.
-The whole body including the face can be bruised in road rash.
-If unattended on time this may result in severe nerve damages, disfigurement, skin infections, and permanent scars.
+The whole body including the face can be bruised by road rash.
+If unattended on time this may result in severe nerve damage, disfigurement, skin infections, and permanent scars.

 - Head and spinal cord injuries: Motorcyclists’ ejections are possible in heavy impacts.
 Riders, without helmets, face traumatic brain injuries.
 Fractures, concussions, contusions, internal hemorrhage, bruising can happen based on the force of the impact.
 Sometimes, outwardly there may not be injuries.
 However, if you have nausea, dizziness, headache, blurry vision, vomiting, etc, you should seek medical attention.
 These may be alarming you of a serious brain injury.
 During such ejections, the spinal cord can be affected immensely making the victim permanently paralyzed.

 Preventive Measures to Avoid Fatality in a Motorcycle Accident